Gaara AI

 Today, the same analysis runs in your browser using a $30 webcam.
 The technology that powered Olympic athletes is now in the hands of any club cricketer or yoga student.

-The key shift was deep learning.
-MediaPipe and similar models learned to extract precise body landmarks from ordinary 2D video — something that used to require physical markers and stereo cameras.
-The accuracy now rivals lab-grade systems for most use cases.
+The key shift was deep learning on pose, not pixels.
+YOLO-Pose and similar models extract precise body landmarks from ordinary 2D video — something that used to require physical markers and stereo cameras.
+Training on pose sequences makes shot recognition sample-efficient and robust to camera angle.

 What this unlocks is staggering.
 A 14-year-old in a small town can get the same coaching feedback as a national-level player.
 A yoga student can correct her form without paying for a private instructor.
 The cost of expert biomechanical advice has effectively dropped to zero.